 To produce nationwide estimates, use one of the following discharge weights to extrapolate discharges in the NIS Core file to the discharges from all U.S. community, non-rehabilitation hospitals.
-When using one of the 10% subsample files, use the subsample discharge weight (the discharge weight multiplied by 10).
+For years prior to 2005, when using one of the 10% subsample files, use the subsample discharge weight (the discharge weight multiplied by 10).
 When using the hospital weights with the subsample files, there is no need to multiply the hospital weights, because all hospitals will be represented in the subsample files.
 Thus, the same hospital weight (HOSPWT) can be used for the full NIS and for the subsample files.

-NIS Year Name of Discharge Weight on the Core File to Use for Creating Nationwide Estimates Name of Discharge Weight on the 10% Subsample File to Use for Creating Nationwide Estimates 2001-2004 DISCWT for all analyses.
-DISCWT10 for all analyses.
-2000 DISCWT to create nationwide estimates for all analyses except those that involve total charges.
-DISCWT10 to create nationwide estimates for all analyses except those that involve total charges.
+NIS Year Name of Discharge Weight on the Core File to Use for Creating Nationwide Estimates Name of Discharge Weight on the 10% Subsample File to Use for Creating Nationwide Estimates 2005 DISCWT for all analyses.
+Beginning with the 2005 NIS, 10% subsample files are no longer provided.
+2001-2004 • DISCWT for all analyses. • DISCWT10 for all analyses.
+2000 • DISCWT to create nationwide estimates for all analyses except those that involve total charges. • DISCWT10 to create nationwide estimates for all analyses except those that involve total charges.
 DISCWTCHARGE to create nationwide estimates of total charges.
 DISCWTCHARGE10 to create nationwide estimates of total charges.
-1998-1999 DISCWT for all analyses.
-DISCWT10 for all analyses.
-1988-1997 DISCWT_U for all analyses.
-D10CWT_U for all analyses.
+1998-1999 DISCWT for all analyses. • DISCWT10 for all analyses.
+1988-1997 DISCWT_U for all analyses. • D10CWT_U for all analyses.